HussainAhmad05/Smart_HPA/README.md

-# This work has been accepted at the International Conference of Software Architecture (ICSA) 2024.

 ### Smart HPA - Smart Horizontal Pod Auto-scaler

 This repository contains the codebase and implementation details of hierarchical architecture and resource-efficient heuristics of Smart HPA, which allows the exchange of resources among microservices, facilitating effective auto-scaling of microservices in resource-constrained environments.